 272 Introduction to French Culture and Civilization.
 An introduction to the cultural traditions of France and to the way these are reflected in its social, political, and religious institutions and in its literature, art, and music.
 The course is taught in English; no knowledge of French is required.
 Satisfies the foreign culture option for students in designated programs.
-Not offered 1983-84.
+Not offered 1984-85.

 372 French Civilization.
 F. A study of French history and geography, with emphasis on the major political, social, and artistic movements of the past and present.
-Designed to enhance the student's knowledge of French culture and to enrich his literary studies, this course is a complement to, rather than a substitute for, literary studies.
+Designed to enhance the student's knowledge of French culture and to enrich his literary studies.
 Conducted in French.
-Not offered 1983-84.
+Mrs. C. Gallouët-Schutter.